LogtalkDotOrg/logtalk3/UPGRADING.md

 message printing mechanism and allows fine grained control over querying the user for data.

 Source file paths
 -----------------

 Relative and absolute source file paths are now fully supported by the compiling and loading built-in predicates.
+In addition, the compiling and loading predicates also accept Prolog source files (with the Prolog code being compiled as Logtalk code).

 Removed directives
 ------------------